anderslanglands/babble/README.md

     bind/vt.cpp
 )

-# bbl_translate_binding sets up the invocation of bbl-translate to generate the wrapper library source and creates the target called `usd-c`, which we can then add definitions, links etc to as a normal CMake library target
+# bbl_translate_binding sets up the invocation of bbl-translate to generate the wrapper library source and creates the target called `usd-c`, which we can then add definitions, links etc to as a normal CMake library target.
+# The first argument is the project name, from which the names of all the generated libraries will be created
+# by appending the language name as `usd-c`, `usd-rust` etc.
 bbl_translate_binding(
-    usd-c
+    openusd
     BINDFILES
         ${bindfiles}
     COMPILE_ARGS